OCram85/PSCredentialStore/docs/New-CredentialStore.md

 ```

 ### -SkipPFXCertCreation
-You can skip the pfx certification process.
+You can skip the pfx certificate creation process.
 This makes sense if you have a previously created cert or want to
 import a cert in cross-platform environments.